-In a dynamic employment market, a competitive base salary can make a difference to attracting the right employees.
-But as a business you don’t want to overpay your staff.
+In a dynamic employment market, a competitive base salary can make a difference in attracting the right employees.
+But as a business, you don’t want to overpay your staff.
 Find the right balance by understanding the different aspects of base salary and what you can add to create an attractive pay package.

 Our Croner experts can help you with 24/7 advice on any employment aspects, including employees’ pay.
 Call us today on 01455 858 132.